patcdaniel/ifcb-scripts/README.md

-# ifcb-scripts
+# IFCB Scripts
-Loose scripts and notebooks for IFCB debugging and processing
+Collections of loose scripts and notebooks for IFCB debugging and processing.